Do Periods Sync? Learn the Science Behind It

 Does this sound a bit weird to you?
 Or even unrealistic?
-Is period syncing for real, or is it just an urban legend you heard from a friend’s older sibling?
+Is period syncing for real, or is it just an urban legend you heard from a friend’s older sibling when you were a kid?
 Most people who menstruate accept syncing as a real thing that happens.
 Let’s get into it and take a peek at the science behind period syncing, and see if it’s even something that goes on.

 Wait, what are pheromones?

-The jury is still out on whether or not humans make pheromones, and whether or not they play a role in things like attraction, reproduction, and yes, period cycle syncing.
+The jury is still out on whether or not humans make pheromones, and whether or not they play a role in things like attraction, reproduction, and yes, menstrual cycle syncing.

 What is period syncing?

 The truth is, there isn’t really any concrete evidence to prove that period syncing even exists to begin with.
 The phenomenon first appeared in a science paper in 1971.
 It was studied by a researcher and psychologist named Martha McClintock, who spoke to 135 college women living in a dorm together.
-McClintock didn’t study all cycle factors, such as ovulation, but she did track when the monthly bleeding and their periods actually began.
+McClintock didn’t study all cycle factors, such as ovulation, but she did track when their monthly bleeding actually began.

-From this study, McClintock was able to conclude that monthly period cycles do sync up, and she chalked this up to our pheromones.
+From this study, McClintock was able to conclude that their monthly period cycles did sync up, and she chalked this up to pheromones.
 Cycle syncing began to be known as the “McClintock Effect.”

 So then it’s real?